 A lot of people take time to plan a vacation, but how many people actually plan for potential problems when on their trip?
 It’s not the most exciting thing to think about when booking a trip, vacations are supposed to be a carefree time to get away from stress.
-But you can save yourself a lot of heartaches if something happens by planning in advance and following our tips.
+But you can save yourself a lot of heartaches by following our travel safety tips.

 Before Leaving for our Vacation

 Planning for a safe and healthy vacation starts before we even leave the country.
 Once we have our trip dates booked we have a list of things we do to prepare before we go.
-If we follow these steps, it makes for a more relaxing vacation and gives us the tools we need should an emergency occur.
+If we follow these travel safety steps, it makes for a more relaxing vacation and gives us the tools we need should an emergency occur.

 If we are rock climbing or scuba diving we take a close look at our policy for any general exclusions as well as definitions of high-risk activities.
 Personally, Dave and I choose to be insured together on one policy, which ends up being more cost-effective than two single insurance plans.

 Annual Plan vs Single Trip